Donald Edward Gullett

 At just 20 years old, Gullett reached the majors in 1970, pitching primarily out of the bullpen.
 Facing the New York Mets on August 23rd, he threw four perfect innings of relief and struck out the first six batters he faced.
 Overall, he ended his rookie season with a 5-2 record, a 2.43 ERA, 76 strikeouts, and 6 saves in 44 outings.
 He went on to record a save in the NLCS against the Pittsburgh Pirates and gave up only one earned run in three appearances in the World Series against the Baltimore Orioles.

 Gullett joined the Reds rotation in 1971 and won 16 games while leading the National League with a .727 winning percentage.
-He missed part of the next season with hepatitis and posted the only losing record of his career, but he bounced back in the World Series, allowing just one earned run in his Game Four start.
+He missed part of the next season, 1972, with hepatitis and posted the only losing record of his career, but he bounced back in the World Series, allowing just one earned run in his Game 4 start against the Oakland Athletics.
 He won a career-best 18 games in 1973 while making 30 starts and 15 relief appearances.
-The following summer, he notched 17 wins while striking out 183 over 243 innings.
+The following summer, 1974, he notched 17 wins while striking out 183 over 243 innings.

 "I always felt when I took the mound that I would win every game.
 I'll always wonder what I might have done with seven or eight more years.
 It's the goal of every player to get into the Hall of Fame in Cooperstown.
 I'm not saying I would have or could have made it.
 But we'll never know." - Gullett